Housing in Japan: Electricity

-Most Japanese dwellings are connected to the nation's power grid by using 3-wire system with standard phase-neutral voltage of 100 V. 100 V AC outlets are located throughout the home for general use.
-Few 200 V outlets may also exist for connecting induction heating stove or large air conditioner.
+Most Japanese dwellings are connected to the nation's power grid using a 3-wire system with standard phase-neutral voltage of 100 V. 100 V AC outlets are located throughout the home for general use.
+A few 200 V outlets may also exist for connecting appliances such as an induction heating stove or large air conditioner.
 The line frequency is 50 Hz in eastern Japan, and 60 Hz in the western part of the country.
-Circuit breakers of 30 to 60 amperes is typical for most electrical distribution boards.
+Circuit breakers of 30 to 60 amperes are typical for most electrical distribution boards.

 Many domestic appliances operate properly at either frequency (auto-sensing).
 Outlets resemble those formerly used in the North America (see comparison), with two vertical slots.
 The older outlets are un-polarized and many sockets lack proper grounding.
 Outlets in the kitchen, toilet, and bathroom, as well as those supplied by the ceiling for air-conditioning units do usually have a third grounding terminal, either in the form of a 3-pin outlet or a covered bonding screw.
 Devices designed for use with water, such as clothes washers and heated toilet seats, often have a separate earth wire or earth ground pin.
 Cheater plug adapters are readily available to convert such 3-pin plugs and so allow their use in all types of 2-pin sockets.

 Since 2005, new Japanese homes are required to have 3-pin earthed outlets for connecting domestic appliances.
 This rule does not apply for the outlets not intended to be used for domestic appliances, but it is strongly advised to have 3-pin outlets throughout the home.

 Lighting

 Lighting equipment, like heaters, is normally the provenance of the occupant.
 Many homes do not include built-in ceiling lights in the living, dining, and bedrooms.
 Instead, they have ceiling receptacles that provide both electrical connection and mechanical support for lighting equipment.
 There are four common types of ceiling connectors and these will generally also support the weight of the light fitting.
 Kitchens, bathrooms, corridors and genkan are likely to have built-in ceiling fixtures.

 Lighting is generally by fluorescent lamps and LED lamps, and most frequently in living areas features a 4-way switch.
-The lamp has two separate circular fluorescent tubes, together with a nightlight (formally 常夜灯, informally a ナツメ球, natume-kyū, "jujube-bulb" (so-named for the shape)), and the switch cycles between "both bulbs on", "only one bulb on", "night light only" and "off".
-Replaceable glow starters (formally 点灯管, informally グロー球 gurō-kyū "glow bulb") are common in the older fixtures.
+The lamp has two separate circular fluorescent tubes, together with a nightlight (formally 常夜灯, informally a ナツメ球, natsume-kyū, "jujube-bulb" (so-named for the shape)), and the switch cycles between "both bulbs on", "only one bulb on", "night light only" and "off".
+Replaceable glow starters (formally 点灯管, informally グロー球 gurō-kyū "glow bulb") are common in older fixtures.